greenelab/deep-review/all-sections.md

 binding partners of splicing factors.
-Deep learning is critical in furthering these kinds of integrative studies where different data types and inputs interact in unpredictable (often nonlinear) ways to create higher-order features, compared to earlier approaches that often assumed independence of features or required extensive manual fine-tuning.
-Moreover, as in gene expression network analysis, interrogating the hidden nodes within neural networks will likely yield new biological insights into splicing.
-For instance, tissue-specific splicing mechanisms could be inferred by training networks on splicing data from different tissues, then searching for common versus distinctive nodes, a technique employed by Qin et al. for tissue-specific TF binding predictions [@Qbtqlmhf].
+Deep learning is critical in furthering these kinds of integrative studies where different data types and inputs interact in unpredictable (often nonlinear) ways to create higher-order features.
+Moreover, as in gene expression network analysis, interrogating the hidden nodes within neural networks could potentially illuminate important aspects of splicing behavior.
+For instance, tissue-specific splicing mechanisms could be inferred by training networks on splicing data from different tissues, then searching for common versus distinctive hidden nodes, a technique employed by Qin et al. for tissue-specific TF binding predictions [@Qbtqlmhf].

 A parallel effort has been to use more data with simpler models.
 An exhaustive